klingtnet/klingt.net/klingt.net/pages/imprint.rst

 .. date: 2014-09-28 11:51:36 UTC+02:00
 .. tags:
 .. link:
-.. description: The imprint, you need to have it in germany.
+.. description: The imprint, you need to have it in Germany.
 .. type: text

 Address information